 Use and care

 Rinse with cold water after each use; do not use warm water or soap as this will begin to strip the beeswax from the cloth.
-Let dry and fold to store.
+Let dry and fold or roll to store.

 Note that these are extremely versatile in that if one size seems too big, you can always cut it in half.